alham-rizvi/Github-advisories/README.md

-# Public Archive of Security Research & Responsible Disclosures
+# Public Archive of Security Research & Responsible Disclosures[Not updated]

 Welcome to my public archive of security research and responsible disclosures.